kubevirt/user-guide/docs/virtual_machines/istio_service_mesh.md

   Warning  Unhealthy  2d8h (x4 over 2d8h)  kubelet            Readiness probe failed: Get "http://10.244.186.222:15021/healthz/ready": context deadline exceeded (Client.Timeout exceeded while awaiting headers)
 ```

-**Resolution:** Make sure the `sidecar.istio.io/inject: "true"` annotation is defined in the created VMI and that masquerade binding is used for pod network interface.
+**Resolution:** Make sure the `sidecar.istio.io/inject: "true"` annotation is defined in the created VMI and that masquerade or passt binding is used for pod network interface.

 ### Virt-launcher pod for VMI is stuck at initialization phase
 ```shell